guidorice/devblog/src/pages/points-within-polygons/index.md

 Given a collection of Points, and a collection of Polygons (left), return the set of Points which are contained by the Polygons (right).
-It's something you can do visually without even really thinking, but computationally it is more complex than you might think.
+It's something you can do visually without even thinking, but computationally it is more complex than you might think.

 ## Ray Cast Algorithm